Insight - On Facebook, app makers face a treacherous path

 Viral growth occurs when current users recruit other users, by inviting them to join, touting the content or sharing an application.

-It is not clear if Viddy and other firms that have partly blamed Facebook for declining fortunes would have run into difficulties eventually anyway as, for example, rivals came out with new products.
+It is not clear if Viddy and other firms who have partly blamed Facebook for declining fortunes would have run into difficulties eventually anyway as, for example, rivals came out with new products.

 HOT STARTUPS